3bdrahman/Self-driving-car/README.md

 ![](1.00.gif)

 ## 2nd milestone:
--build neural network class that consists of different feed-forward levels -use the class and bind the sensors readings as inputs to the first level of the network -add "autopilot" control type to the controls class.
+- build neural network class that consists of different feed-forward levels
+- use the class and bind the sensors readings as inputs to the first level of the network
+- add "autopilot" control type to the controls class.
--the network starts by giving random weights and biases, and consequently make random moves that cause the car to crash.
+- the network starts by giving random weights and biases, and consequently make random moves that cause the car to crash.
--this problem can be fixed with parallelization ie having many instances of the car and a lot of scenarios.
+- this problem can be fixed with parallelization ie having many instances of the car and a lot of scenarios.